Aniruddh-0701/Python_Programming_Notes/Practice_code5.md

 O/p:
 [5, 2, -20]

-**Q2:** Get the list of inetegers as input, sort them and print as output.
+**Q2:** Get the list of integers as input, sort them and print as output.
 >Sample 1:
 I/P:
 -1 110 -10 0 20 1 60